neijrr/nextcloud_passwords_handbook_ru/Users/Tags.md

 ##### Using the tag creation dialog
 ![The tag creation dialog](_files/tag-create.png)

-Click on the `+`-Button in the breadcrumb navigation in the tag section and select "New Tag" to open the tag creation dialog.
+Click on the "⋯"-Button in the breadcrumb navigation in the tag section and select "New Tag" to open the tag creation dialog.
 Enter the name of the tag and click and choose a custom color if wanted.
 Then click on on "Yes" to create the tag.